google_counter

 • Preserved liver function by protecting healthy liver tissue during treatment

-• Extended survival for cancer metastasis
+• Extended survival in cancer metastasis to liver

 TACE superior to systemic therapy